sinankeskin/ember-img-loading/README.md

 If the browser supports natively, it adds loading attribute to img tag, if the browser doesn't support, it fallbacks and loads to lazysizes library and adds some data- attributes.

 ## Compatibility

-* Ember.js v3.28 or above
+- Ember.js v3.28 or above
-* Ember CLI v3.28 or above
-* Node.js v14 or above
+- Embroider or ember-auto-import v2

 ## Installation